quii/learn-go-with-tests/integers/readme.md

 If your code changes so that the example is no longer valid, your build will fail.

 By adding this code in the example will appear in the documentation inside `godoc` making your code even more accessible.

+## Wrapping up

+What we have covered:

+- More practice of the TDD workflow
+- Integers, addition
+- Writing better documentation so users of our code can understand its usage quickly
+- Examples of how to use our code, which are checked as part of our tests